knuesel/typst-minideck/structure.typ

 // non-heading object which prevents further heading rules from being applied.
 #show heading: it => block(below: 1.2em, it.body)

-// Set a reasonable default text size relative to level 4 and 5,
-// and compensate for scaling of text on the title slide.
-// (The 1.4em and 1.2em are not put in font-theme.default because the values
-// there should be relative to this reasonable default, as they are for other
-// headings).
-// #show heading-presentation-title: set text(1.4em / title-slide-text-scale)
-// #show heading-presentation-subtitle: set text(1.2em / title-slide-text-scale)

 // Apply title text settings
 #show heading.where(level: 1): set text(..font-theme.h1)
 #show heading.where(level: 2): set text(..font-theme.h2)